 Dr Fatima Sana Ullah

-Dr. Fatima Sana Ullah is an overseas trained General practitioner, with fellowship in dermatology.
-She had moved to Australia in year 2015 and had been living in Canberra.
-She is very passionate to continue her career and provide excellence of care to her patients.
+Dr. Fatima Sana Ullah is an overseas trained General Practitioner, with a fellowship in Dermatology.
+She moved to Australia in 2015.
+She is very passionate about continuing her career and providing excellence of care to her patients.

 Special interests are in general medical conditions, skin check-ups and cosmetology.

 In 2010, Kimberely moved from Canada to Australia to study medicine at the University of Wollongong.
 After graduation, she worked for two years as a junior medical officer in Penrith.
 Kimberly is passionate about general practice because of the opportunity to have meaningful interactions with patients and the continuity of care.

 Dr Christopher Darragh

 Dr Chris Darragh grew up in Sydney, but moved to Brisbane to study medicine at the University of Queensland, graduating in 2014.
 After a few years gaining experience on the Gold Coast in Neonatology, Orthopaedics and Obstetrics, he moved to the Nowra region, working in Emergency before transitioning to General Practice training.
 He teaches his students that excellent communication is the foundation of sound medical practice and strives to live by that ideal.

 Chrissi began her nursing role in a busy Canberra practice.
 She has worked in general Practice in both the city and rural areas, Aboriginal Health in both urban and remote Central Australia and some years as the Practice Nurse Support Project Officer at the ACT Division of General Practice.